Walgreens The Thread

 Some systemic and dermatological infections can result in loss of eyebrow hairs.

 When left untreated, the sexually transmitted infection (STI) syphilis may cause patchy hair loss along the eyebrows as well as on the face, scalp and body.
+It may also lead to other serious systemic complications if not treated.
 Some other STIs can also cause eyebrow hair loss.

 Eyebrow alopecia